oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 ## Task 10: Using the SQL Interface to Score Data and Display Prediction Details

 You can score data and make similar predictions using the SQL interface.
 The test data is materialized into DT\_TEST\_TABLE so that you can query it using SQL.
-The materialized method writes the contents of an Oracle Machine Learning proxy object (a view, a table, and so on) to a database an Oracle Database table.
+The `ore.create` function also materializes the contents of an Oracle Machine Learning proxy object (a view, a table, and so on) to a database table in the user’s schema.

 1. Run the following command to create a table DT\_TEST\_TABLE for use in SQL query: